Considering adoption brings so many questions and concerns. And a very common question is, how do you adopt a newborn baby quickly?

 Some profiles are done online, and some are put together in a book for the birth mother to review.

-This will include everything from general information about you and your family, your pets, hobbies, as well as anything else that is near and dear to your heart.
+This will include everything from general information about you and your family, your pets, and your hobbies, as well as anything else that is near and dear to your heart.

 Have some recent photos of you and your family at the ready when it comes time to put your adoptive parent profile together.
 The more prepared you are, the more time you will shave off your waiting period to adopt.